 The U.S. Navy's Space and Naval Warfare Systems Command has chosen General Dynamics to compete for future orders under the Common Afloat Local Area Network Infrastructure (CALI) indefinite-delivery/indefinite-quantity multiple award contracts.
 As one of three recipients, General Dynamics will deliver secure, commercial off-the-shelf hardware, software and networking equipment.
 Each CALI contract has a total potential value of $502 million with all options exercised.

 Force Protection Industries Inc. has received a $4.6 million firm-fixed-priced modification under an existing contract delivery order for the purchase of 2,451 automatic fire extinguisher system kits.
 Under the contract, the kits will be installed on the Cougar Mine Resistant Ambush Protected vehicles.
 Work is expected to be completed in February 2011.
 The Marine Corps Systems Command is the contracting activity.

-The Swedish Defence Material Administration (FMV) has awarded Thales Norway a contract to supply the Swedish Armed Forces with a new command and control (C2) system for helicopter units.
-Under the contract, Thales will be responsible for system design, integration and supply of C2 systems for Swedish helicopter units.
-The system will provide improved command and control capability for helicopter units deployed in national or international operations.
-It will be an integrated part of the armed force's overall C2 systems, and will be interoperable with existing mobile C2 systems in the Swedish air force and Nordic Battle Group.
+Thales Norway has been awarded a contract by the Swedish Defence Material Administration to supply the Swedish Armed Forces with a command and control (C2) system for helicopter units.
+According to the contract, Thales will be responsible for system design, integration and supply of systems that provide improved C2 capability to deployed helicopter units.
+The systems will be interoperable with existing mobile C2 systems within the air force and Nordic Battle Group.